 The first step is a quick scrub with a pumice stone/foot file EVERY day in the shower.
 If you do it in the shower your skin will already be soften and a short scrub will make a big difference.
 Also, doing it a little every day instead of a more intense treatment less often will be much more helpful because if you file too much at once it can make your skin sensitive and it will actually respond by making MORE calluses!

 If I’m going to a special appointment or to meet a girlfriend for lunch I put on a cuter pair of shoes.
 But for my normal stay-at-home/run errands/going on outings with the kids day, I find the most convenient thing is a pair of shoes that tie and socks.
 It not only is convenient if you need to run out to the store but it also discourages walking around barefoot (one of the worst things for your feet).

-So as soon as I get dressed in the morning I put a generous amount of my favorite lotion (whatever we have in the house) on my feet and then layer on a think coating of Vaseline.
+So as soon as I get dressed in the morning I put a generous amount of my favorite lotion (usually the same body butter I put on my face).
 Then I put on my shoes and socks and let the magic happen all day!